Mu-L/simplenote-macos/readme.md

 ### Open Xcode

-Launch the workspace by running the following from the command line:
+Launch the project by running the following from the command line:

 `rake xcode`